paketo-buildpacks/php/rfcs/0001-restructure.md

     optional = true
 ```

+## Unresolved Questions and Bikeshedding

+{{REMOVE THIS SECTION BEFORE RATIFICATION!}}

 ## Notes

+<a name="note-1">1</a>.
 Per the [Web Server Buidpack Subteam
 RFC](https://github.com/paketo-buildpacks/rfcs/blob/master/accepted/0006-web-servers.md),
 the Apache HTTPD Server and Nginx Server buildpacks are no more considered to
 be part of the PHP family of buildpacks.

-## Unresolved Questions and Bikeshedding

-{{REMOVE THIS SECTION BEFORE RATIFICATION!}}
+<a name="note-2">2</a>.
+The session handler is responsible for storing data
+from PHP sessions.
+By default, PHP uses files but they have severe
+scalability/performance limitations.